Charge Offs And Collection Accounts Mortgage Guidelines

 Charge Off Accounts Sold To Third Party Collection Agencies

-A creditor can sell charge offs to a third party collection agency for pennies on the dollar and the third party collection agency can try to collect on the charge off debt at full face value plus interest and fees.
+A creditor can sell charge offs to a third party collection agency for pennies on the dollar.
+The third party collection agency can try to collect on the charge off debt at full face value plus interest and fees.

 - The creditor and/or collection agency also can try to sue consumers in court and have a judgment issued